dzzie/humidor.net/readme.md

 picture of your humidor.
 I will set you up with a clientID and api key you can use.

+If you build one of these, I would love to see your setup.
+Please email a picture of the humidor and enclosure to dzzie@yahoo.com.
+I will add a users folder to showcase them.

 * Live feed: http://sandsprite.com/humidor/index.php?id=6

 See screen shot for example web report.